AlmightyDenver/log_generator/README.md

 I made this programme because I needed sample log when testing data collection.

 ### The Details
-Optionally, can select log file type,  time field location, time field format, and the log directory.
+Optionally, can select whether send or save log, log file type,  time field location, time field format, and the log directory.
 (See Usage below)

 "<Date>_Log_Generator.<log_format>" The log file is created in this format.
 1 log occurs every second.
 If you want to modify file name, generation cycle, you need to edit code.